-This is one of my favorite travel secrets as the savings are huge, the adrenalin rush is fast and furious, and you never know when one will show up.
+Mistake fares are one of my favorite travel secrets as the savings are huge, the adrenaline rush is fast and furious, and you never know when one will show up.
 They happen for both airfares and hotel rates.

-Imagine them doing this hour after hour, day after day, week after week, etc. … mistakes will be made.
+Imagine them doing this hour after hour, day after day, week after week.
+Mistakes will be made.
 The resulting mistake fares will end up being offered to the public.
-Airlines publish literally hundreds of fares between city pairs every day.
-The odds of mistakes happening are very high and I’m amazed more don’t surface, but when they do, good things can happen for you.
+Airlines publish hundreds of fares between city pairs every day.
+The odds of mistakes happening are very high.
+I’m amazed more don’t surface, but when they do, good things can happen for you.

 I’m not going to judge your moral position on taking advantage of a mistake fare.
 Every one of us has to make his or her own decision, just as the vendor has to make his decision to honor the fare or not.